OpenWork-NZ/mdwg/docs/_defs/MetadataForServicesGuide.md

 ### Outstanding Issues

-Some issues reamain unresolved and without clear consensus in the MDWG.
+Some issues remain unresolved and without clear consensus in the MDWG.
 Most of these are element specific and are discussed under those individual elements.
-But some are more broad.
+But some are broader.

 #### How to Best Capture Link to Service Resource
 Core to any metadata record is access to the described resource.
 The ISO 19115-1 standard provides somewhat different advice for data and services resources about how to best capture linkage to the resource described by a metadata record (as opposed to linkages to the metadata).
-There are several options where service linkage may be expressed in a ISO19115-1 metadata record.
-The MDWG has not come to agreement as to a consistent approach.
+There are several options where service linkage may be expressed in an ISO19115-1 metadata record.
+The MDWG has not agreed to a consistent approach.
 Inside the resource citation package, the `identifier` and `onlineResource` may both provide this functionality.
-The package `DistributionInfo` is of course a common way to capture such information - particularly for data resources, but is prehaps a less logical place when describing service resources.
+The package `DistributionInfo` is, of course, a common way to capture such information - particularly for data resources, but is perhaps a less logical place when describing service resources.
 For service resources.`ContainsOperations` is another common location for resource access information.
-Further discussion and guidance is needed to resolve this issue in order to support machine readability and reduce confusion.
+Further discussion and guidance are needed to resolve this issue to support machine readability and reduce confusion.

 #### Link to Tightly Coupled Data
 There are numerous ways the related data resource may be captured in a service metadata record (e.g. operatesOn, operatedDataset, or even a sibling MD_DataIdentification package.
 The choice of coupledResource is made for the following reasons.
 ISO 19115-1 recommends coupledResource as minimum metadata required for the discovery of service resources.
 The options operatesOn, SV_CoupledResource.resource and a sibling identificationInfo/MD_DataIdentification all require a MD_Identifier package.
 This would create metadata records that identify more than one resource.
 ICSM guidance is that such a situation be avoided as it could confuse other catalogues that expect a one-to-one relationship between metadata resources and resources.